-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - Fire Fighting - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire - Equipment should be thoroughly decontaminated after use.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - ▶ Prevent, by any means available, spillage from entering drains or water courses - Fire Fighting

+Use fire fighting procedures suitable for surrounding area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use. - Non combustible. - ▶ Not considered a significant fire risk, however containers may burn.